nais/doc/content/about/README.md

 ## Runtime environment
 Traditionally applications have been built to run on a designated application server, where the runtime environment and the application's modules and libraries are provided by the server.
 As NAIS is a [Kubernetes](https://kubernetes.io/) based platform, the application and all its deplendencies are all bundled as a [docker container](https://www.infoworld.com/article/3204171/docker/what-is-docker-docker-containers-explained.html).
-Since the application and all it's dependencies are contained as a single unit, we've achieved movability and portability that was previously unobtainable.
+Since the application and all it's dependencies are contained as a single unit, we've achieved application portability.
-With this newfound freedom, we can make use of a container orchestrator system such as [Kubernetes](https://kubernetes.io/) to handle the application operation for us.
+With portability we've made automatic application operation a viable option.
 [Kubernetes](https://kubernetes.io/) will handle [scaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) our application when demands are changing, [detect and restart](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) if application failures occur and make sure the application is always [accessible](https://kubernetes.io/docs/concepts/services-networking/ingress/) no matter where or how many instances of the application is running.

 ## Configuration